 It appears that hyperacusis is related to head injuries.
-We would like to present an alternative view that may help shed light on this phenomenon and how it is related to an upper cervical spine injury.
-We have written many blogs in the past trying to raise awareness of the fact that concussion type injuries not only damage the brain, but simultaneously, they also injure the most vulnerable and neurologically important area of the body, the upper cervical spine, and brainstem.
+We want to present an alternative view that may help shed light on this phenomenon and its relation to an upper cervical spine injury.
+We have written many blogs in the past trying to raise awareness that concussion-type injuries damage the brain and injure the most vulnerable and neurologically important area of the body, the upper cervical spine and brainstem.
 We believe that upper cervical spine injury is the determining factor that explains why some individuals who suffer from post-concussion syndrome do not recover and live with chronic health issues until they land in an upper cervical care office.

 Neck Injury and Increased Sympathetic Activity of the Nervous System

 The atlas (c-1) and axis (c-2) house the brainstem.
 The brainstem is the seat of control of almost all automatic functions in the body.
-The brainstem is the Pentium chip of the bod,y and upper cervical injury can irritate it and cause the nervous system to malfunction in a myriad of ways.
+The brainstem is the Pentium chip of the body y, and the upper cervical injury can irritate it and cause the nervous system to malfunction in many ways.

-Increased sympathetic activity is a term used to describe the nervous systems overexcitability.
-Symptoms such as light sensitivity, anxiety, hyperacusis, tinnitus, and irritability are all signs that the central nervous system is overstimulated.
+Increased sympathetic activity is a term used to describe the nervous system's overexcitability.
+Symptoms such as light sensitivity, anxiety, hyperacusis, tinnitus, and irritability are signs that the central nervous system is overstimulated.
 This can occur due to spinal misalignment and subsequent irritation to the central nervous system.

-It has been our experience that a high percentage of patients who suffer from hyperacusis respond favorably to Blair upper cervical technique.
-When a spinal misalignment is corrected in the upper cervical spine, it tends to “calm” the nervous system.
-One of the most common things patients say following upper cervical care is they are more relaxed, have better mental focus, and they handle stress better.
+Our experience shows that a high percentage of patients who suffer from hyperacusis respond favorably to Blair's upper cervical technique.
+When a spinal misalignment is corrected in the upper cervical spine, it tends to "calm" the nervous system.
+One of the most common things patients say following upper cervical care is that they are more relaxed, have better mental focus, and handle stress better.
 This is due to the sympathetic nervous system coming back into balance with the parasympathetic nervous system.

 What Exactly Does a Blair Upper Cervical Doctor Do?